how to get free money UK

 It put me off the dentist for the rest of my childhood and into adulthood.
 I did continue to see the dentist as a child, but often with tears running down my face as I was so scared.

 As an adult, I chose not to go to the dentist as I still had the scary memory and the fear instilled.
-This was stupid really as dental hygiene is so important.
+This was stupid really as the importance of dental hygiene cannot be underestimated - it affects so much more than just your oral health.

 However, this changed once I became pregnant with my first child.
 I realised I could have a free NHS dentist appointment whilst pregnant.